medusajs/medusa/docs/content/development/cache/modules/redis.md

 This registers the Redis cache module as the main cache service to use.
 In the options, you pass `redisUrl` with the value being the environment variable you set.
 You also pass the option `ttl`.
 This means time-to-live, and it indicates the number of seconds an item can live in the cache before it’s removed.

+Other available options include:

+- `redisOptions`: an object containing options for the Redis instance.
+You can learn about available options in [io-redis’s documentation](https://luin.github.io/ioredis/index.html#RedisOptions).
+By default, it’s an empty object.
+- `namespace`: a string used to prefix event keys.
+By default, it's `medusa`.

 ---

 ## Step 4: Test Module